pranavraikar01/EasyTax/README.md

 git clone https://github.com/pranavraikar01/EasyTaxD10AFinal.git

 3. <b>Import the Project in NetBeans:</b>
 Open NetBeans IDE and go to File > Open Project....
-Navigate to the directory where you cloned the repository, select the project folder (EasyTaxD10AFinal
-), and click "Open Project."
+Navigate to the directory where you cloned the repository, select the project folder (EasyTax), and click "Open Project."

 4. <b>Set Up MySQL Database:</b>
 Ensure you have MySQL installed and set up the required database as mentioned in the Database Setup section of this README.